 If there’s one thing you need to get right, it’s who you rent to.
 It is critical to screen your tenants strictly, otherwise, you will end up with tenants who won’t care for your property in the way that you would.
 And if you don’t screen your tenants, you’ll be forced to deal with tenants who don’t pay their rent on time, damage the property, and more.

 Earlier, we said that you’d have to put on a detective’s hat – this applies to tenant screening, as well.
-When screening tenants, you will have to look into their background, work status, etc. to find out if they’re trustworthy.
+When screening tenants, you will have to know what landlords look for in tenants like background, work status, etc. to find out if they’re trustworthy.

 It goes beyond trusting your gut.
 You need to consider the facts, too – if you aren’t confident that you can do it that way, you need to partner with an unbiased property management company that can.